A tag is custom metadata that adds application-specific meaning to Wavefront objects such alerts, dashboards, events, and sources and metrics.

 - Select all Wavefront dashboards by clicking wavefront

-- Open an entity browser.
+- Open an object browser.

-- Choose which entities to tag:
+- Choose which objects to tag:

 Click + at the bottom and select a tag or click Create New Tag.